amonks/generate-docs/README.md

 # generate-docs

-function to generate markdown documentation from markdown comments.
+function to generate a documentation file from source files.

-any jsdoc-style comment (starts with `/**`) is treated as straight-up markdown.
+any jsdoc-style comment (starts with `/**`) is extracted and concatenated into the output file.

 example: